Assessment & Marking Teaching Tools

 • Next, click Grade Submissions from the left menu panel.

-• Click on the Uncertain marks link at the top of the screen.
+• Click on the Uncertain marks link next to the relevant question to open a list of uncertain marks.

-• Gradescope display a list of questions, with a preview of the uncertain answers for checking.
-Underneath the preview an answer bubble will be completed, indicating what Gradescope assumes the student’s intended answer is.
+• Underneath the preview an answer bubble will be completed, indicating what Gradescope assumes the student’s intended answer is.
 If Gradescope has incorrectly interpreted the student’s answer staff can click to select/deselect the assigned answer so it matches the student’s paper.

 • Once answers are all checked, click Confirm All Marks.